 - North Korean Nuclear Operationality: Regional Security and Non-Proliferation, Gregory J. Moore, editor and contributor of four chapters, with Graham Allison, David Kang, Andrei Lankov, Daniel Twining, Jing-dong Yuan, etc. (Baltimore: Johns Hopkins University Press, January 2014).

-- Sino-American Dyadic Cultures: Enemies, Rivals, or Friends?
+- Sino-American Relational Cultures: Enemies, Rivals, or Friends?
 Single-author book in advanced stages.